Bat species identification: Distance range of bat calls

 Higher sound frequencies are absorbed by the air over a distance.
 The amount of absorption depends on the frequency and the humidity of the air.
 This is why close thunder crackles and distant thunder rumbles; the air has absorbed the higher frequencies.

 At bat echolocation frequencies, air absorption limits the range both for the bat and for bat detectors.
 Typically at around 50 kHz the sound level halves every six metres, or put more technically, it is absorbed at around 1 dB per metre.
 In practice this puts the maximum range of a bat detector at around 30 metres and a bat's ability to locate any object at roughly 20 metres.
 These are very approximate figures and bats which call at lower frequencies can hear and be heard at much greater distances.
 Conversely a bat like the Lesser Horseshoe which calls mainly at about 110 kHz is more difficult to detect over 10 metres.

 Directionality of the ultrasonic sensor in the bat detector can also have a large effect on detection distance.
 A highly directional sensor such as the Polaroid element will have significantly decreased distance detection if the bat is not in front of the sensor.
 The directionality of the actual bat call also varies widely from species to species and can affect detection distance.

 With a small target like an insect, the level of the reflection coming back falls with the inverse fourth power of the distance.
 In other words, at twice the distance, the level falls 16 times.
 This puts the maximum range at which a bat can detect an insect in metres.
 A large object such as a tree, a building or the ground can be detected by the bat at much greater distances.

 Types of bat call

-The three basic types of bat call described an illustrated above provide different information to the bat.
+The three basic types of bat call described and illustrated above provide different information to the bat.
 We cannot know what the bat actually hears, but research is continuing on what a bat can hear and discriminate.
-A bat does not receive a detailed image like a visual image although it has good eyesight as well, but essentially any ultrasound image it detects will be defocussed due to the comparatively long wavelengths of the sound frequencies used.
+A bat does not receive a detailed image like a visual image although it has good eyesight as well, but essentially any ultrasound image it detects will be defocused due to the comparatively long wavelengths of the sound frequencies used.
 At 50 kHz, the wavelength is about 7 mm.
 It is remarkable how well a bat can echolocate.